RESTORATION PROJECTS AND LAND MANAGEMENT

-Nokuse Plantation is converting plantations of sand pine, loblolly pine, and slash pine back to the historic longleaf pine communities.
+Nokuse is converting plantations of sand pine, loblolly pine, and slash pine back to the historic longleaf pine communities.
 On most sites, the off-site pines are clearcut and longleaf pine is planted.
 Historic aerial photos (1941) help to determine the pre-silviculture natural communities.
 On sites that were historically wet prairie or open wiregrass-dominated savannas, no trees are planted and fire is re-introduced to enhance herbaceous groundcover.

 Longleaf Pine Reforestation

 From 2004-2014, we planted 8 million containerized longleaf pine seedlings on 24,000 acres at an average of 300 seedlings per acre.
 Seedlings were hand planted with a random (non-row) pattern and spacing.